eric2013264/homebridge-camera-ffmpeg-omx/README.md

 # homebridge-camera-ffmpeg-omx

-Homebridge plugin for streaming its camera feed developed by KhaosT and optimized for the Raspberry Pi's GPU by legotheboss.
+Homebridge plugin for streaming a camera feed.
+Developed by KhaosT and optimized for the Raspberry Pi's GPU by legotheboss.

 Adding certain features back to optimized version that are present in KhaosT's newer versions.
 Tweaking small things.